 In this program, volunteers wrap the base of poplar and cottonwood trees with stucco wire to deter beavers from moving into areas near sensitive park infrastructure.
 This proactive approach will decrease potential damage to trails, water filtration systems and engineered stormwater wetlands by encouraging beavers to inhabit more natural areas that will benefit from their presence.
 Volunteers will also be trained to use our new Tree Damage app that allows us to map the location and condition of trees that require protection and monitoring.
 Click here to view the Volunteer Job Description.

-There are also opportunities for experienced Volunteers to lead Tree Wrapping Outings.
-Please see Stewardship Crew Leader section above for more info.
+There are also opportunities for experienced Volunteers to assist by guiding smaller groups on Tree Wrapping Outings.
+Please see Stewardship Assistant section above for more info.